Date of birth : 14/01/1988

 Duty called: Upon announcing his ERC campaign, Bynildsen revealed he would have contested season-opening Azores Airlines Rallye had it not been for a new addition to the family.
 “My wife gave birth to our third child.”

 Puzzle pieces: A class title winner in Norway last season, Brynildsen’s programme will include Rally Islas Canarias and the EKO Acropolis Rally.
-“Then if all the pieces in the puzzle fall into the right places we will continue the championship and go on with Rally di Roma Capitale,” Brynildsen explains.
+“Then if all the pieces in the puzzle fall into the right places we will continue the championship,” Brynildsen explains.

 Plenty to learn: The 30-year-old’s switch to the ERC will put him on a learning curve in terms of untried events, not that he’s fazed by the prospect.
 “I’m maybe not young and promising anymore, only promising!
 I have done quite a few rallies in my career and for many years I drove a truck and trailer in our family business, so my memory for roads is not too bad.
 I like the challenge with new rallies and it just motivates me to prepare myself better than anyone else.”

-New co-driver: After Torstein Eriksen co-drove Brynildsen on Rally Islas Canarias, Veronica Engan has been called up for the Acropolis due to a clashing commitment for Eriksen.
-They last worked together 10 years ago.
+New co-driver: After Torstein Eriksen co-drove Brynildsen on Rally Islas Canarias, Veronica Engan was called up for the Acropolis due to a clashing commitment for Eriksen.
+They last worked together 10 years ago but there were no signs of rustiness as they claimed a strong fourth overall after early delays.